nus-cs2103-AY2324S1/tp/docs/team/billieboy7.md

   * User Guide:
     * Worked on the 'Welcome' and 'Key Features' section
     * Added documentation for the features `add` [\#28](https://github.com/AY2324S1-CS2103T-T08-4/tp/pull/28)
+    * Worked on explanation for find illness command

   * Developer Guide:
     * Ideated and updated the target user and value proposition
-    * Added the UML diagrams and explanations for `schedule` command
+    * Added the UML diagrams, implementation explanations and design considerations for `schedule` command
-    * Added the UML diagrams and explanations for `find illness` command (Upcoming)
+    * Added the UML diagrams and implementation explanations for `find illness` command
-    * Added the UML diagrams and explanations for `find patient appointment` command (Upcoming)
+    * Added the UML diagrams and implementation explanations for `find patient appointment` command
     * Added the Efforts section to the end

 * **Community**: